rogue7373/recon/README.md

 This has not been tested, however, this was designed after a working script.

+Update password_dictionary.txt to a wordlist of your choice.

 For testing outside of Local Host (127.0.0.1) please update any local host name or IP addressing to match the target host and IP addressing.